John-Abbott-College/1T4-Notes/wk7/pwsh_scripting_lab.md

 > Expand-Archive -Path $input_file_path -DestinationPath $unzipped_folder
 ```

+**Q2.
 Why does the above command not work?
 What can you do to fix it?
-Fix the mistake to successfully unzip the folder and then move on to the next step.
+Show your fix of the mistake and write your answer in a .docx file**.
+Once you have successfully unzipped the folder using the above command, move on to the next step.

 3. In order to perform the various operations needed to complete this task, we will need to use a few of the commands that we have learned.
 Reread [the course notes](wk7/intro-command-line) about the following commands.
 ```